Strategic Planning: A Roadmap for Internal Auditors

 Here is the current version of my internal audit team's mission statement and value proposition:

 We support the strategic success of management through risk-based assurance engagements, consulting services, and risk-specific agile audits.

 - Provide independent visibility to risk management performance

 - Provide collaborative consulting services, including identification of root causes and potential sustainable solutions

 - Maximize and continuously improve audit/risk coverage through the strategic use of technology and innovation

 - Provide a talent pipeline by recruiting and developing a staff that possess relevant skills and competencies that are valuable to the business

-To summarize, the mission statement describes the service we provide.
+To summarize, the mission statement describes the service our internal audit team provides.
 The value proposition further articulates how our mission will be conducted to ensure value to the organization and stakeholders.
-The bold items in the value proposition above identify attributes of how we execute our mission that drives value.
+The bold items in the value proposition above identify attributes of how our audit management team executes our mission and drives value.